Our visa process is simple, but thorough. You can help it run smoothly by preparing ahead – particularly checking whether you need a visa.

 For more information, click here

-Some visitors may also have to complete an eye scan (retina scan) when they reach immigration.
+Some visitors may also have to complete an eye scan (retina scan) when they reach passport control.

 Check the visa requirements at your final destination.
 Your airline can advise you.
 If you don’t have the proper visa documentation, you may be refused travel.